John D. Arnold: Career

-He then founded Centaurus, a hedge fund, with his previous year's bonus in 2002.
+He then founded Centaurus, a hedge fund, with his previous year's bonus and two other investors in 2002.
 He was widely quoted for his viewpoints on the industry by a government commission.

 During the collapse of Amaranth Advisors, Centaurus is widely credited as being one of the major players on the other side of their position, returning as much as 150% in 2005.
 August 2008, Centaurus acquired around 10% of the shares of National Coal Corporation (NCOC).

 In 2009, Arnold gave a public speech to the U.S. Commodity Futures Trading Commission (CFTC), in which he opposed limits on financially settled trading positions but supported limits in the physical energy futures as they near expiration.
 Arnold announced his retirement from running the hedge fund on May 2, 2012.
+Centaurus had an average annualized return in excess of 100% across this 10 year run.

 Other interests

 In 2019, Arnold became the chairman of Houston's 2026 bid for the FIFA World Cup.